EvelynGriffith/GoPiGo_programming_project/README.md

 ## Introduction

-This project is designed to engage the community with engineering and robotics so that children in the community can see what sorts of things a robot like GoPiGo can do.
-The objective of this project is for the robot to execuste a set of functions that allow it to draw an ice cream cone.
-The only drawback is that the robot must be altered to include a pen.
-When I did it, I just taped a pen on to the bottom of the robot.
+This project is designed to engage the community with engineering and robotics principles.
+The GoPiGo robot will draw an ice cream cone through a set of python functions so that children can see what sorts of things a robot like GoPiGo can do.
+The objective of this project is for the GoPiGo to have two functions.
+The first will draw a triangle, and the second will draw a set of circles.
+The only tricky aspect of this is that the robot must be altered to include a pen.
+The easiest way to achieve this is to tape a pen to the underside of the robot.

 ### Starting with the robot